Grey Box Application Testing: What It Is and Why You Need It

 According to the Open Web Application Security Project (OWASP), broken access control was the number one security risk to applications in 2021, accounting for a staggering 94% of occurrences.
 Most web applications are easily accessible by design, making them prime targets for threat actors.

-There are myriad different approaches you can take to application pen testing.
-However, we recommend you go with a full grey box approach if you are willing to share the source code.
 The security team at VerSprite encourages you to share the source code because by doing so, you combine both Dynamic and Static testing during the exercise.
-We also encourage you to share additional documentation about the environment and architecture of the application so that the pen testing team better understands the inner working of the app and how the different components work together.
+We also encourage you to share additional documentation about the environment and architecture of the application so that the pen testing team better understands the app’s inner workings and how the different components work together.
 This increases the testing coverage because it concentrates on all the layers of the application.

 Threat actors have unlimited time to research their intended targets in the real world.
-When they conduct the attack, they can test out different vectors and try different methods to access the application.
+When they conduct the attack, they can test different vectors and try different methods to access the application.
 Your security team doesn’t have this luxury, so sharing the source code is imperative.
 They are handicapped because they do not have time to analyze and research, unlike their black hat counterparts.
-Pen testers are hobbled by time constraints, so sharing the source code allows your grey box team to test the apps for security gaps and vulnerabilities more efficiently.
+Time constraints hobble pen testers, so sharing the source code allows your grey box team to test the apps for security gaps and vulnerabilities more efficiently.

 Application penetration testing, or app pen-testing, is a form in which ethical hackers apply general pen-testing principles and approaches to apps.
 This includes native apps built for phones, tablets, or other devices; however, web applications are the most common targets for app pen-testing.